axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 Legacy Dashboard
 ****************

-The |axon-ivy| Portal Dashboard is the first page you see after having logged in.
-You can always get back to the dashboard using the **Dashboard** link in the
-|axon-ivy| Portal menu.
-Alternatively, you can click on the logo in
+The Axon Ivy Portal Dashboard is the first page you see after having logged in.
+You can always get back to the dashboard using the **Dashboard** link in the Axon Ivy Portal menu.
+Alternatively, you can click on the logo in the header.
-the header.

 |dash-board|